Subscribe to join thousands of other ecommerce experts

 Well, we have to think our offering is one of the best…

 A granular campaign structure is crucial in order to maximise ad spend efficiency on Google Shopping.
-Whoop! builds a product-centric structure based on your specifications — with no effort needed.
+Our Shopping Ad Automation technology builds a product-centric structure based on your specifications — with no effort needed.

 Our machine learning algorithm analyses the performance correlations between over 400 different signals such as paydays, correlations between brand and product performance, etc., to model your portfolio and predict what bid each item needs to meet your goals.